Skip to content

 Volkskrant critic Mirjam van der Linden mainly lacks suspense:

-Curlew River, the remake of the 1964 world premiere of Benjamin Britten's fate musical drama, has elicited many reactions.
-Sighs can be found on Twitter from Marjet van Zuijlen, among others, who notes that the festival got off to a splashy start, and so did the water in the Curlew River:
+Curlew River, the remake of the 1964 world premiere of Benjamin Britten's fate music drama, has elicited many reactions.
+Sighs can be found on Twitter from the likes of Marjet van Zuijlen, who notes that the festival got off to a splashy start, and so did the water in the Curlew River:

 MarjetvZuijlen : Holland Festival splashy start.
 Alma Maher was unforgettable and Curlew River impressive.
 Tonight Anne Teresa de Keersmaeker.